cantel/faser-daq/docs/introduction.md

 <br>

 ### Trigger Logic Board (TLB)

+The Trigger Logic Board is a General Purpose Input Output (GPIO) board designed at the University of Geneva.
+It acts as the central trigger processer of the FASER experiment, mapping the digitizer trigger input lines to 4 available physics trigger items, and issuing an "L1Accept" signal to the digitizer and tracker readout boards to initiate readout of a triggered event.
+In addition to physics trigger items, there is a configurable internally generated random or fixed trigger item, and an LED calibration trigger item mapped to a dedicated signal input connected to the LED calibration system.
+The TLB has configurable prescales for each trigger item, and further dynamically manages the final rate by vetoing trigger items.
+The TLB software drivers are located in the [gpiodrivers](https://gitlab.cern.ch/faser/online/gpiodrivers) git repository.
+Its communication protocol covers both USB and ethernet communication.

 ### Tracker Readout Board (TRB)
 Tracker Readout Board (TRB) is a board mediating the communication between readout PC and tracker modules.
-It is built on General Purpose Input Output (GPIO) board developed at University of Geneva.
+It is built on General Purpose Input Output (GPIO) board developed at University of Geneva, identical to the TLB.
 The communication with the board is possible via USB or ethernet.
 Drivers to this this board are located in [gpiodrivers](https://gitlab.cern.ch/faser/online/gpiodrivers) repository.
 Apart from the drivers repository also contains testing programs allowing to test basic ethernet communication between the board and PC as well as the communication between the board and